Sweet Potato Tzimmes

 - 1 large apple or pear, cored and sliced

-Heat the oil in a large skillet.
-Sauté the onions over medium heat until they are translucent.
+- Heat the oil in a large skillet.
+Sauté the onions over medium heat until translucent.
 Add the carrots and continue to sauté until onions and carrots are golden.